Become A Homeowner

 If you have additional questions about our program after reviewing the information below, please call Nancy Rodriguez, our Homeownership Services Manager, at (940) 484-5006, ext.
 9002.

-The Pre-Application process for interested applicants to our Homeownership Program is OPEN NOW from April 20, 2021 to May 21, 2021.
+The Pre-Application process for interested applicants to our Homeownership Program is CLOSED.

 General Qualification Guidelines